woodsshin/UnitySamples/Steam/README_EN.md

  └─ Consumes the Queue<SteamAsyncTask> one item per frame
 ```

-`SteamAsyncTaskManager` is the single globally-existing singleton `MonoBehaviour` in the game, kept alive across scene transitions via `DontDestroyOnLoad`.
-Access to the queue (`TaskQueue`) and access to the currently running task (`ActiveTask`) each use their own separate lock object (`QueueLock`, `TaskLock`), so that safety is guaranteed even if a task is enqueued from a different thread (e.g., a UDP callback).
+`SteamAsyncTaskManager` is the single globally-existing singleton `MonoBehaviour` in the game, kept alive across scene transitions via `DontDestroyOnLoad`. `ActiveTask` is only ever touched inside `Update()` (main thread), so it needs no lock of its own; only `TaskQueue`, which is also accessed from other threads (e.g., a UDP callback), is protected — with a single lock object (`QueueLock`).
+The `Count` check and `Dequeue` happen inside that same lock block, which also closes off a race between the two.

 The `SteamAsyncTask` base class itself is a thin contract that exposes just three state fields and three lifecycle hooks — subclasses override only the hooks they need, and the default `Tick()` does no polling at all and completes immediately: